Firefighters exhausted as they protect homes from Creek Fire, destruction remind them what’s at stake

-FRESNO COUNTY, California (KSEE) — Firefighters continued to work around the clock on Friday to save properties threatened by the Creek Fire.
+FRESNO COUNTY, California (KGPE) — Firefighters continued to work around the clock on Friday to save properties threatened by the Creek Fire.

 Many crews stationed at Meadow and Shaver Lakes.
 Firefighters mostly cleared out the trees to protect homes by using chainsaws.
 Areas were too narrow or smokey to use bulldozers and aircraft.